Home

 Line

-My Greuter ancestors came from a town called Singen, located in the south-western German state of Baden-Wurttemberg, right on the border between Germany and Switzerland.
+My Greuter ancestors came from a town called Singen, located in the south-western German state of Baden-Wurttemberg, near the border between Germany and Switzerland.
 On June 15, 1805, my 5-times great grandfather (that's great-great-great-great-great-grandfather) Nikolaus Reitze and his wife Elisabetha (Weber) had a baby girl named Johanna Reitze.
 Six years later, on January 16, 1812, a farmer named Kaspar Greutter and his wife Xaveria (Reitze) had a baby boy named Kaspar Greutter (Jr.).

 Years later, on June 13, 1837, Kaspar Greutter (Sr.) died.
 Five months later, on November 20, 1837, Johanna Reitze, who was now 32 years old and unmarried, gave birth to a baby boy named Felix Reitze.
 Felix's father is unknown to us.